Using C++ Timers in Unreal Engine

 Timers are incredibly helpful for gameplay programming in Unreal Engine.
 However, the syntax can be a little tricky if you’re unfamiliar with C++.
 This blog post will cover all the essential features and syntax for using C++ timers effectively in your game.

-For a code example of timers, check out my C++ Action Roguelike (delegate with parameters).
+For code examples of timers, check out my C++ Action Roguelike - I will use this project source in a variety of examples below.
 Timers as part of game performance are covered in my game optimization course.
 More on that later.

 Set Timer